BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 [STARTING POSITIONS]

-[Both teams roll a D6 — the team that scores highest becomes Team A and chooses one of the deployment zones in the centre of the board.
+[Both teams roll a D6 â€” the team that scores highest becomes Team A and chooses one of the deployment zones in the centre of the board.
 Team A then deploys their Primary Force within 6" of the centreline of the board in their deployment zone.
 Team B then deploys their Primary Force within 6" of the centreline of the board in their deployment zone.
 Team A then deploys their Secondary Force within 6" of the board edge in the opposite half of the board to their Primary Force; Team B then does the same.]

 [ ]